Military Award Ceremony Indoors

 move beyond reactive intervention

-The Connect Program builds cohesive and healthy military, police, and first responder teams.
+Core Connections (formerly known as Connect) builds cohesive and healthy military, police, and first responder teams.
 Tested in a gold-standard randomized controlled trial (Wyman et al. 2020, 2022) with military personnel, this upstream prevention program is proven to reduce depression, suicide risk, and work-related problems.
-The Connect Program is adaptable for other military and police units.
+Core Connections is adaptable for other military and police units.
 Evaluations are underway in healthcare, religious communities, and youth sports.

-Connect reduces hidden suicide risk (Wyman et al, 2020, 2022), and creates a supportive environment that naturally protects vulnerable individuals, allowing team leaders to care for their people through systemic support rather than relying solely on individual detection and intervention.
+Core Connections (known as Wingman Guardian Connect in the United States Air Force) reduces hidden suicide risk (Wyman et al, 2020, 2022), and creates a supportive environment that naturally protects vulnerable individuals, allowing team leaders to care for their people through systemic support rather than relying solely on individual detection and intervention.

 STRENGTHEN YOUR TEAM